orviwan/OpenGlassesFirmware/README.md

 # OpenGlass Firmware

 This repository contains the firmware for the OpenGlass project, a wearable device based on the ESP32.
-The firmware provides BLE (Bluetooth Low Energy) services for streaming audio and photos.
+The firmware is built using the ESP-IDF framework and provides BLE (Bluetooth Low Energy) services for streaming audio and photos.

 ## Features